m-clark/Miscellaneous-R-Code/SC and TR/mixedModelML/mixedModelML.md

 $$y = Xb + Zg + \epsilon$$

-Where Z is an indicator matrix pertaining to the grouping structure (sometimes referred to as dummy coding or one-hot encoding).
+Where Z is a design matrix pertaining to the grouping structure.
 Consider a factor z representing group/cluster membership, this would convert z to the following:

 ------------------